wontfix-org/bash-bundles/README.md

 # Usage

-To add a new bundle, put one into the ~/.bb.autoload directory.
-The minimum requirement is a bundle file in the root directory of the bundle, that can be sourced.
+To add a new bundle, clone/put a bundle directory into the ~/.bb.autoload directory.
+The minimum requirement is a bash sourceable bundle file in the root directory of the bundle.
 It does not matter if its a cloned git repository or a handcrafted directory structure.

 # Features